Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation and Growing Problems

 Light Requirements

-Keep the Swedish Begonia away from direct sunlight to avoid leaf sun scorch.
-Rotate the pot to ensure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent legginess.

 Watering

-Water Whorled Plectranthus liberally during the growing season and allow the top 2 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Whorled Plectranthus liberally during the growing season and allow the top 2 inches of soil to dry out between waterings to keep the soil moderately moist.

 Decrease watering for Swedish Ivy during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Average room humidity is ideal for Whorled Plectranthus.
+Average humidity of 50-55% is ideal for Whorled Plectranthus.
 Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

 Repotting